Paul Cauthen

 Paul Mark Cauthen (born 1985/1986) is an American singer-songwriter from East Texas.
 He started his music career in an Americana/indie folk rock duo called Sons of Fathers, before turning solo.
-He has released three albums and an EP as a solo artist, the most recent being Country Coming Down released in April 2022.
-Cauthen's fourth solo album, Black on Black is set to release on 25 October, 2024.
+He has released five albums and an EP as a solo artist, the most recent being Book of Paul released on 3 April, 2026.

 Early life

 Cauthen was born in Dallas, Texas.
 He grew up in a religious household.
 His father was a song leader in the conservative Christian Church of Christ, and his father's twin brother was the preacher there.
 Cauthen's father and uncle sang as a musical duo in church.
-Cauthen has said that the church he grew up in did not allow instruments, so the focus was on a cappella singing of what he called "heavenly highway hymns, the old hymnals", but that if he was active in the church, he would be a fifth-generation song leader/preacher.
+Cauthen has said that the church he grew up in did not allow instruments, so the focus was on a cappella singing of what he called "heavenly highway hymns, the old hymnals", but that if he were active in the church, he would be a fifth-generation song leader/preacher.

 Cauthen has said that his family is from Texas on both sides.
 His grandmother's family was from West Texas as well as part of New Mexico because her father sold drill bits for oil wells.
 Cauthen's father is a fifth-generation Texan via Montgomery, Alabama, where Cauthen's paternal grandfather went to school with Hank Williams.

 Although his maternal grandfather Jim Paul Cauthen died when he was 10 years old, Cauthen was deeply influenced by his grandfather, who gave him a guitar and was a songwriter himself.
 Cauthen was his only male grandchild.
 Cauthen's grandfather also taught him – and his two sisters – how to sing harmonies at a very young age.
 Cauthen's grandmother taught him piano.
 Jim Paul Cauthen had spent time in the 1950s with Buddy Holly and The Crickets and was good friends with Holly's bandmate Sonny Curtis, who later fronted The Crickets.